ThomasPiergiovanni/sele/README.md

 #### 4.2.11.
 TENV_DEBUG.
 DESCRIPTION:  Defines if the app is in debug mode or not.
 MANDATORY:  Yes.
-DEFAULT SETTINGS: True
+DEFAULT SETTINGS: True.
 CUSTOM SETTINGS: Either True or False.
 Never use True in a production environnement.

 #### 4.2.12.
 TENV_ALLOWED_HOSTS.
 DESCRIPTION:  List of allowed IP.
 MANDATORY:  No. Required when deploying app on a server.
-DEFAULT SETTINGS: []
+DEFAULT SETTINGS: [].
 CUSTOM SETTINGS: Enter the differents allowed IP e.g. [190.325.65.211, www.myapp.whatever].

 #### 4.2.13.
 TENV_DATABASES.